asklora/django-boilerplate/deployment/README.md

 This directory contains all the .Dockerfiles and K8s .yaml files for deploying this app.

 **Usage:**
-NOTE: Once setup, only steps 1 & 3 needs to be done
+NOTE: Once setup, only steps 1 & 3 needs to be done.
+NOTE: If only developing locally, steps 1, 4, & 5 can be skipped.
 ```
 # SET UP
 # ======
 # 1) Login to Docker.
 This bust be done once per shell session.
-# Note: This step is not necessary for local development.
 docker login <registry-name>

 # 2) Setup kubeconfig; cluster cert, user auth, and context.
 This only has to be done once.